CornellLabofOrnithology/angular-styleguide/README.md

   - Do not use $ prefix for the names of variables, properties and methods.
 This prefix is reserved for AngularJS usage.
   - When you need to set the src of an image dynamically use ng-src instead of src with {{}}.
   - When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}
+  - Use ngBind over raw {{}}, the html is valid, and looks better when previewing the raw template.
+Avoids any chance of content flash too.
   - Avoid using $rootScope.
 It's ok to use $rootScope for emitting an event, but storing data on the $rootScope should be avoided.
 Use a service for your data instead.
   - When possible, avoid using "magic strings" by using Angular's constant service.
 More details on this [blog post](http://jmcunningham.net/2014/09/03/angularjs-use-constant-service-instead-of-magic-strings/).